-The Corporation considers whether indicators of impairment are present and performs the necessary tests to determine if the carrying value of an asset is appropriate.
+The Corporation considers whether indicators of impairment are present and performs the necessary tests to determine whether the carrying value of an asset is appropriate.
 Asset impairments are recognized in operating expenses at the time the impairment is identified.
-There was no impairment of long-lived assets in fiscal years 2014 or 2013.
+There was no impairment of long-lived assets in fiscal years 2015 or 2014.
 Impairments of alternative investments are recognized in nonoperating income or changes in temporarily restricted net assets at the time the impairment is identified.
-Alternative investment impairments for fiscal years 2014 and 2013 are described in Note 4.
+Alternative investment impairments for fiscal years 2015 and 2014 are described in Note 4.